Kochen-Specker Contextuality: The Kochen-Specker theorem

 \subsubsection{Yu and Oh's set}

 Yu and Oh's argument \cite{Yu:2012PRL} does not provide a proof of the Kochen-Specker theorem.
-However, it fits in the more general framework of {\it state-independent contextuality} (SIC), namely, it is a contextuality argument that does not depend on the choice of a particular quantum state, but rather on the properties of the observables alone.
-Similarly to KS proofs, Yu and Oh's argument is based on a set of rank-1 projectors.
-However, contrary to KS proofs, the corresponding vectors admit a value assignment consistent with the conditions ({\bf O'}) and ({\bf C'}).
-The contextuality argument arises from the fact that every probability distribution consistent with those assignments, i.e., coming from a convex mixture of them, is in contradiction with the probabilities that can be obtained using the 13 projectors, for all quantum states.
+However, it fits in the more general framework of {\it state-independent contextuality} (SI-C)\footnote{The acronym ``SIC'' could generate some confusion, as it is often used in the quantum foundations and information community to denote {\it symmetric informationally complete} sets.
+That is not the case here.
+Following the notation of \citet{CKB2015}, we use SI-C to denote state-independent contextuality and distinguish it from symmetric informationally complete.}, namely, it is a contextuality argument that depends not on the choice of a particular quantum state, but rather on the properties of the observables alone.
+Like KS proofs, Yu and Oh's argument is based on a set of rank-1 projectors.
+However, contrary to KS proofs, the corresponding vectors admit a value assignment that is consistent with the conditions ($\mathbf{O'}$) and ($\mathbf{C'}$).
+The contextuality argument arises from the fact that every probability distribution that is consistent with those assignments, i.e., that comes from a convex mixture of them, is in contradiction with the probabilities that can be obtained using the 13 projectors, for all quantum states.

 The basic elements are 13 vectors in $\mathbb{C}^3$, listed in Fig.~\ref{fig:yo13int}, and the corresponding set of projectors $\ketbrac{v}$.
-The orthogonality relations of such vectors are depicted in the graph in Fig.~\ref{fig:yo13int}.
-The projectors associated with nodes $A,B,C,D$ sum up to a multiple of the identity, namely,
+The orthogonality relations of such vectors are depicted in Fig.~\ref{fig:yo13int}.
+The projectors associated with nodes $A,B,C$, and $D$ sum up to a multiple of the identity, namely,

-thus, for any quantum state the sum of their probabilities is $\frac{4}{3}> 1$.
-On the other hand, the orthogonality relations among the vectors $\{v_i\}$, which correspond to exclusivity of the respective propositions, imply that the propositions associated with nodes $A,B,C,D$ are also exclusive, i.e., they cannot be simultaneously ``true''.
-This exclusivity implies that the sum of probabilities ${\rm Prob}(A)+{\rm Prob}(B)+{\rm Prob}(C)+{\rm Prob}(D)\leq 1$ in any noncontextual hidden variable model.
+Thus, for any quantum state the sum of their probabilities is ${4}/{3}> 1$.
+On the other hand, the orthogonality relations among the vectors $\{v_i\}$, which correspond to the exclusivity of the respective propositions, imply that the propositions associated with nodes $A,B,C$, and $D$ are also exclusive, i.e., they cannot be simultaneously true.
+This exclusivity implies that the sum of probabilities ${\rm Prob}(A)+{\rm Prob}(B)+{\rm Prob}(C)+{\rm Prob}(D)\leq 1$ in any noncontextual hidden-variable model.

 This can be easily proven by identifying subgraphs containing two of the vertices $\set{A,B,C,D}$ and two of the triangles $\set{1,4,7}$, $\set{2,5,8}$, $\set{3,6,9}$ as the basic blocks of the original KS proof, i.e., the bug, depicted in Fig.~\ref{fig:bugs}; for instance, the subgraph $\set{A,B,1,2,4,5,7,8}$ depicted in Fig.~\ref{fig:KS8-Yu-Oh}, implies that $B$ and $C$ are exclusive.
 By symmetry the same argument applies to any two vertices in $\set{A,B,C,D}$.